 About the Founder · Execute Your Intentions, LLC · IKINGAI™

-Founder of Execute Your Intentions, LLC and creator of IKINGAI™ — a governance architecture built to make ownership, decision flow, and coordination explicit under conditions of speed, scale, and pressure.
+Founder of Execute Your Intentions, LLC and creator of IKINGAI™ — a governance architecture built to make ownership, decision flow, coordination, and evidence visible under conditions of speed, scale, and pressure.

 “I was compelled to do something so obvious I was screaming inside — how can we not be doing this?
 And when I did it, it became obvious to everyone else quickly too.”